KopiasCsaba/ccp_audio_system_manual/for_technicians/notes_on_the_console.md

 It is very important, to be able to quickly turn on/off the stage, because:

- * The microphones might feedback during preaching.
+ * The microphones might feed back during preaching.
  * The musicians sometimes unplug/plug instruments.
  * People on the stage sometimes accidentally hit microphones.